Majestic-MJ12/OC_P7_DA-Python/README.md

 # OC_P7_DA-Python
-Projet n°7: DA-Python OpenClassrooms (Develop a user interface for a Python web application) The program calculates the best combination of stocks based on their profits using two approaches: bruteforce and dynamic programming (knapsack algorithm).
+Projet n°7: DA-Python OpenClassrooms (Develop a user interface for a Python web application).

+The program calculates the best combination of stocks based on their profits using two approaches: bruteforce and dynamic programming (knapsack algorithm).

 ## Getting Started